Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 Notes:

-in other words, one should one care too much about updating a "trie" and all of its hashing details while the block is still being executed? all of that can be delayed.
+In other words, one should care too much about updating a "trie" and all of its hashing details while the block is still being executed?

----
+All of that can be delayed.

+---v

 ## Overlay